-One of my teaching techniques is lecturing.
-When lecturing, I do a number of things to hold students’ attention.
-First, I keep my lectures relatively short and supplement my lectures with videos.
-Moreover, I occasionally ask students questions during my lectures, such as “any thoughts on what this verse from the Bhagavad Gītā might mean?”
+One technique is lecturing, although I keep my lectures relatively short so that the main focus of my classes can be on discussions and other group activities.
+When lecturing, I keep students engaged by asking them questions such as “what does this teaching from the Bhagavad Gītā say about the complex nature of morality?”
 This makes the lecture more engaging for students and adds variety to the lecture so it does not become a continuous stream of talking.
 I try to relate the course teachings to current issues whenever possible as well.
-I also try to add as much humor to my lectures as I can, such as by adding the occasional meme or two to a PowerPoint presentation.

-Another teaching technique is that throughout the semester, I plan numerous student-led class days.
+Another teaching technique is to have numerous student-led class days.
 Here, students sign up for a particular class day in which they lead a class as part of a small group.
 I ask students to lecture and break down the main points and summarize the readings for that day.
 I then ask students to break the class into smaller groups and facilitate discussions within these groups.
 These student-led class days break the monotony of ordinary lectures, enable students to engage more critically with the readings, and equip students with greater presentation skills.

 A new technique I have employed is the structured dialogue.
-When having these dialogues, I first assign readings that are relevant for the particular discussion questions that they will discuss.
+When having these dialogues, I first assign readings that are relevant to the particular discussion questions that they will discuss.
 Before class, I also ask them to do an assignment that involves them thinking carefully about certain issues related to these questions.
 Then, during class, I will ask students to form groups of 4-5 students.
-In a class that runs for 50 minutes, I would plan to cover 3 questions.
+In a class that runs for 50 minutes, I would plan to cover 3-4 questions.
 An example of a question when discussing the topic of caste, for example, might be: how have your experiences been shaped by your social identity, and how do you think the experiences of lower caste individuals have been shaped by their social identity?
 After students are asked this question, they would have 2-3 minutes to think about their response to this question, and then they would go around the group giving their answer to this question (for ~2 minutes).
-Students would then have roughly 5 minutes to have a discussion about their responses to this question.
+Students would then have roughly 5 minutes to discuss their responses to this question.
 This process would be repeated for the remaining two questions.
-I believe that group activities such as these are highly engaging for students and enable them to think more deeply about the course material and to see how the course material relates to their own lives.
+I have received extremely positive feedback on these dialogues.
+For instance, my students have told me that they find these activities highly engaging and that such activities enable them to think more deeply about the course material and to see how the course material relates to their own lives.

 Moreover, in discussion formats, I pay careful attention to marginalized voices and I particularly support individuals who come from disadvantaged backgrounds.
 I bear in mind that such individuals, given their life experiences, may be reluctant to contribute to discussions, and hence, I actively strive to create a classroom environment in which they feel comfortable and also feel empowered to speak and add to the conversation.
-In trying to create such an environment, one aim I have is to ensure that all my students, regardless of their race, gender, or sexual orientation, would feel accepted and free to be their authentic self, without needing to modify their behavior to fit certain sociocultural norms.
-Another aim is to ensure that my classrooms are safe spaces in which a variety of opinions are not only tolerated, but also appreciated and respectfully engaged with, even if there happen to be disagreements in these dialogical settings.
+I also aim to ensure that my classrooms are safe spaces in which a variety of opinions are not only tolerated but also appreciated and respectfully engaged with, even if there happen to be disagreements in these dialogical settings.
 I also make special efforts to talk with marginalized individuals outside of class.
-In this connection, one example I can draw attention to pertains to Stacey, who is one of my students in my Modern Hinduism course.
-Stacey is Asian-American, and she initially felt hesitant to contribute in group discussions.
-I talked with Stacey numerous times outside of class to discuss the course material.
-I told Stacey that she had a number of valuable insights into the topics we had discussed, and this gave her more confidence to express her views.
-Consequently, she now participates very actively in group discussions and produces numerous insights.
+In this connection, one example I can draw attention to pertains to a student in one of my Modern Hinduism courses.
+This student is Asian-American, and she initially felt hesitant to contribute to group discussions.
+I talked with her numerous times outside of class to discuss the course material.
+I told her that she had several valuable insights into the topics we had discussed, and this gave her more confidence to express her views.
+Consequently, she participated very actively in group discussions and produced numerous insights.

-Moreover, it is worth highlighting that I am reflective of my teaching methodology and constantly strive to improve my pedagogical strategies.
+Finally, it is worth highlighting that I am reflective of my teaching methodology and constantly strive to improve my pedagogical strategies.
 For instance, my early teaching philosophy placed a greater emphasis on instruction through lectures.
-However, through my teaching experiences, including my experiences guest lecturing at various venues, I have come to realize that students’ attention spans are getting increasingly shorter and that a pedagogy that includes interactive exercises, such as group discussions, and videos, is more effective at keeping students focused than a lecture-heavy pedagogy.
+However, through my teaching experiences, I have come to realize that students’ attention spans are getting increasingly shorter and that a pedagogy that includes interactive exercises, such as group discussions, and videos, is more effective at keeping students focused than a lecture-heavy pedagogy.
 Consequently, I now structure my classes so that there are enough interactive exercises and videos to keep students engaged with the course material.
-I also have a heightened awareness of how important it is to keep the course material interesting, and I am constantly thinking of new ways to captivate students so that they leave my courses feeling intellectually invigorated.
+I also strive to keep my course material interesting, and I am constantly thinking of new ways to captivate students so that they leave my courses feeling intellectually invigorated.